utdemir/composable-indexes/docs/performance.md

 Data structures on `composable-indexes` all hold the data entirely in memory.

-[!NOTE]
+> [!NOTE]
-There is no inherent restriction on implementing an on-disk `Store`, indexes backed by disk or even other databases, but we just do not provide them out of the box yet.
+> There is no inherent restriction on implementing an on-disk `Store`, indexes backed by disk or even other databases, but we just do not provide them out of the box yet.
+If you're interested -

 ## Indexes